learn-co-curriculum/dsc-html-css-scraping-intro-v2-1/README.md

 ### CSS

 CSS or Cascading Style Sheets is how you make web pages look snazzy.
-You'll see more about how proper web development workflows sepearte content from presentation.
+You'll see more about how proper web development workflows separate content from presentation.

 ### Web Scraping